González, Bart hit back-to-back HRs, Giants outlast Cubs 5-4 – KION546

 Associated Press

-SAN FRANCISCO (AP) — Luis González and Joey Bart homered on consecutive pitches in the fourth inning and the San Francisco Giants withstood a late rally by Chicago and beat the Cubs 5-4 on Saturday night.
+SAN FRANCISCO (AP) — Luis González and Joey Bart homered on consecutive pitches in the fourth inning and the San Francisco Giants withstood a late rally to beat the Chicago Cubs 5-4 on Saturday night.

 Austin Slater doubled home Darin Ruf in the bottom of the third to start the scoring for San Francisco.
 Yermín Mercedes followed with an RBI single to make it 2-0.